 Simply put, an Open E tuning means that all 6 of your strings are tuned to the notes of the E major chord.
 So in this tuning, if you strum all the open strings, it will end up sounding like the E major chord.

-And you can get the Open E tuning by changing the tuning of the 5th, 4th, and 3rd string of your guitar in the manner mentioned in the illustration below:
+And you can get the Open E tuning by changing the tuning of the 5th, 4th, and 3rd strings of your guitar in the manner mentioned in the illustration below:

 As you can see in the graphic above, we are doing the following: